ur00sh/limbo-discord-bot/README.md

 # limbo-discord-bot
-A discord bot that streams music in voice channels within a discord server
+A discord bot that streams music in voice channels within a discord server written in Python.